Fill Those Cow Horns

 “The animal organism lives in the whole complex of Nature’s household.
 In form and colour and configuration, and in the structure and consistency of its substance from the front to the hinder parts, it is related to these influences.
 From the snout towards the heart, the Saturn, Jupiter, and Mars influences are at work; in the heart itself the Sun, and towards the tail, the Venus, Mercury, and Moon influences.”

-The upshot of Steiner’s dogmas is that biodynamic growers spend a lot of time studying planetary movements.
-This study is made more complicated by Steiner's occasional insistence that the planets don't actually orbit the sun.
-Instead, they are lined up with it — some ahead, some behind — and travel along with the sun as it weaves its way through the cosmos.
+The upshot of Steiner’s dogmas is that biodynamic growers attend scrupulously to planetary movements.
+This is made complicated by Steiner's occasional insistence that the planets don't actually orbit the sun.
+Instead, they are lined up with the sun — some ahead, some behind — and they travel along with the sun as it weaves its way through the cosmos.
 Or so he said.
 But let it go.

-Steiner taught that cosmic (in effect, astrological) considerations affect every part of a farm, not only the soil, plant life, and animal life, but also the water supply.
+Steiner taught that cosmic (astrological) considerations affect every part of a farm, not only the soil, plant life, and animal life, but also the water supply.
 He stated his case in these words:

 According to Steiner,

-The blossom or fruit is the lower body;
+The blossom or fruit corresponds to a human's lower body;

 Thus, a plant is essentially a human being